Remington-Rand EDC-III Desktop Calculator

 Back side of Keyboard Assembly minus electronics.
 Note high-quality keystalk construction

-The EDC-III uses a totally different design, using instead what is called a "Hall-effect" switch.
-Like reed-switch keyboards, each keystalk has a small magnet in it.
+The EDC-III uses a totally different design, using an inductive system that has no physical contacts that close.
+Like reed-switch keyboards, each keystalk has a small magnet embedded in it.

 Detail of Keystalk Construction